 There are numerous religious and non profit organizations engaged in helping Syrian refugees assimilate into American society.
 Here is a list.
 Just call one in your State to see how you can help.

 6. Open up your wallet.
 A few dollars is probably not going to break you, but your donation, along with many others can help organizations countering ISIS.
-A donation to the non profits in bullet 5 will help Syrian refuges assimilate.
+A donation to the non profits in bullet five will help Syrian refuges assimilate.
 If you are a little more inclined to kill ISIS then by all means donate to the Sons of Liberty International.
 They are the first non-profit security contracting firm providing training to populations combating terrorist and insurgent groups.
 To date, they have trained tens of thousands of fighters going against ISIS.
+They are effective.

 7. Have a family disaster preparedness plan.
 This will give you some reassurance you are prepared in the very unlikely event.
 There are a few basic steps to an Emergency Preparedness Plan including knowing how and where to meet with your family; how to respond to emergencies; identifying responsibilities for family members (and perhaps even community); and have a disaster kit.
 Start with this FEMA/DHS template.